 - Cons: This tool may not offer you complete control over the elements you wish to format.
-It’s also a very developer-heavy solution to formatting text.

 Spacing and Line Break Errors in WordPress

-Earlier, we talked about spacing and line break errors that might occur when you’re copying content over to WordPress from a third-party editor.
+Earlier, we talked about spacing and line break errors that might occur when you’re copying content over to a WordPress page from a third-party editor.
 These are fairly common, and are expected when migrating content between different apps and programs.

 - Highlight all of your content (or at least the content with spacing and line break errors if you can spot them).

 - Click on the Clear Formatting button (which looks like an eraser).

 This will remove rogue <span> tags, and should also clear our any spacing and line break issues.
 However, it sometimes doesn’t detect every instance, so it’s worth taking another look within the Text editor to ensure that everything looks right.

 Regardless of your skill level when it comes to WordPress, there’s always something new to learn.
 Now that you know how to handle these common formatting issues, you may want to consider how else you can expand your knowledge.